Disservin/fastchess/README.md

 ## Contributing

-We welcome contributions to Fast-Chess!
+We welcome contributions to fast-chess!
 Please ensure that any changes you make are **beneficial** to the development and **pass the CI tests**.

-The entire code is formatted with **clang-format** using the **Google style**.
+The code follows the Google style and is formatted with clang-format.
+When creating pull requests, please format your code accordingly.
-If you create pull requests, please make sure that the code is formatted using this style.

-To contribute, you need a recent GCC compiler that supports C++17, as well as a way to run the Makefile. **You can run tests locally** by running `make -j tests`.
-Then, run the ./fast-chess-tests executable to ensure your changes pass the tests.
+To contribute, you'll need a recent GCC compiler that supports C++17 and the ability to run the Makefile.
+You can locally test your changes by running `make -j tests`, followed by executing the `./fast-chess-tests` executable to verify your changes pass the tests.

 ## Maintainers